Boycott: Sports events

+The 1936 Summer Olympics in Berlin were held after the Nazis rose to power three years prior.
+Despite advocacy from numerous officials and activists, no country boycotted the games, although the United States was close to it.
+In the 1970s and 1980s South Africa became the target of a sports boycott.

-After the Soviet Union invaded Afghanistan in 1979, the United States government organized a boycott of the 1980 Moscow Olympics much to Soviet chagrin.
-Moscow then organized a Communist boycott of the 1984 Summer Olympics in Los Angeles, which allowed the Americans to win far more medals than expected.
+After the Soviet Union invaded Afghanistan in 1979, the United States led a 66-nation boycott of the 1980 Moscow Olympics much to Soviet chagrin.
+The USSR then organized an Eastern Bloc boycott of the 1984 Summer Olympics in Los Angeles, which allowed the Americans to win far more medals than expected.

 In at least one case, a boycott has been documented due to on-field results of a game; the residents of New Orleans boycotted television broadcasts of Super Bowl LIII after a controversial officiating call led to the hometown New Orleans Saints losing the NFC Championship Game and being denied a trip to the Super Bowl.
 Viewership of the game dropped in the city by half compared to Super Bowl LII, contributing to a noticeable drop in the overall national ratings, but the boycott failed to achieve any meaningful remedy for the Saints or their fans.

 Diplomatic boycott

 Nations have from time to time used "diplomatic boycotts" to isolate other governments.
 Following the May Coup of 1903, Great Britain led the major powers in a diplomatic boycott against Serbia, which was a refusal to recognize the post-coup government of Serbia altogether by withdrawing ambassadors and other diplomatic officials from the country; it ended three years later in 1906, when Great Britain renewed diplomatic relations through a decree signed by King Edward VII.